thahnen/Aiolos/README.md

 ---

+## Functions
+TODO: which functions can be used from outside!

+---

 ## Results

 I am sorry there are none to show yet!
 I will add some when I am back at the office!

 ---

+## TODO's

+Take a look at the Issues-Page!
+Always looking for some optimization or making the "library" more usable!

+---

 ## Name?

-Named after the [ancient greek god of winds](https://en.wikipedia.org/wiki/Aeolus_(Odyssey)) just because the paper used the method for Sea Surface Wind Direction Retrieval from SAR Imagery!
+Named after the [ancient greek god of winds](https://en.wikipedia.org/wiki/Aeolus_(Odyssey)) Because the paper used this method for Sea Surface Wind Direction Retrieval from SAR Imagery!